Ang Hin Kee: Career

 In May 1991, Ang joined the Police Headquarters in Singapore as a project and licensing officer.
 He held this position till December 1993.
 From February 1994 to September 1999, he served as manager of the Singapore Tourism Board.
 Subsequently, Ang worked at many other organisations, including the Singapore Badminton Association and the Singapore Sports Council.
 Since 2012, Ang has been working at the National Taxi Association as its advisor.
 He has also been the Education Services Union's Executive Secretary since the same year.

 He is also the Assistant Director-General of NTUC, and the Director of Governance, Risk, & Compliance within NTUC.

 In November 2020, Ang succeeded Dolly Goh as the Chief Executive Officer of the Singapore National Co-operative Federation, where he and his team drive programmes and initiatives to build stronger and resilient co-operatives in Singapore.

 Political career

-A member of the PAP, Ang was a MP for the Ang Mo Kio GRC from 7 May 2011, following the general election of that year.
-He is a member of the Ministry of Transport and the Ministry of Social and Family Development.
+A member of the PAP, Ang was an MP for the Ang Mo Kio GRC from 7 May 2011, following the general election of that year.
+He was a member of the Ministry of Transport and the Ministry of Social and Family Development.
 In 2020, Ang did not run for the 2020 Singaporean general election, with an update from his former GRC team that he would be retiring.